Capobula

 Capobula is a genus of southern African spiders in the family Trachelidae.
 The type species was first described by Eugène Simon from a juvenile found in South Africa.
 It was placed with Orthobula for several morphological similarities, including a large sclerite beneath the abdomen and spines behind several of the legs.
 After a more thorough examination in 2021, including both male and female adults, enough distinctive features were found in the holotype and several other newly discovered species to warrant a new genus.

+Distribution

+All described species are endemic to South Africa (with one also found in Lesotho).